Frequently asked questions about general insurance and the Financial Claims Scheme

 - trustees of Australian-based family trusts.

-APRA will then determine through a claims assessment process the validity of each claim and the amount payable to eligible policyholders and claimants.
-In most cases, the amount paid will be the full amount that the policyholder or claimant would have been entitled to under the insurance policy, assuming the claim is valid and the amount claimed is justified.
+In most cases, the amount paid by APRA will be the full amount that the policyholder or claimant would have been entitled to under the insurance policy, assuming the claim is valid and the policyholder is eligible for payment under the FCS.

 What happens with unexpired premiums?

 The FCS does not apply to any unexpired insurance premiums paid to the general insurer before its failure.
-Policyholders may be entitled to claim some or all of their unexpired premiums in the winding up of the insurer.
-For example, if an insurer failed part way through a year in which you had already paid your premium, you may be able to claim for the unexpired portion of the premium in the winding up of the insurer, but not through the FCS.
+Policyholders may be entitled to claim some or all of their unexpired premiums in the liquidation of the insurer.
+For example, if an insurer failed part way through a year in which you had already paid your premium, you may be able to claim for the unexpired portion of the premium in the liquidation of the insurer, but not through the FCS.

 If you are unable to find the information you are looking for on this page, please contact APRA.